Stillat/docs/sorting.md

 <a name="intro"></a>
 ## Introduction

 Stillat provides a convenient way to use different sorting algorithms within your application.
-At the current time, Stillat supports the following sorting algorithms (fully-qualified name is in parenthesis):
+At the current time, Stillat supports the following sorting algorithms (fully-qualified names are in parenthesis):

 * Bogo (`\Stillat\Common\Collections\Sorting\BogoSorter`)
 * Bubble (`\Stillat\Common\Collections\Sorting\BubbleSorter`)